Goat Cheese Pasta with 5-Minute Lemony Kale Pesto

 Bowl of goat cheese pasta tossed with kale pesto and topped with dollops of goat cheese.

-Creamy Goat Cheese Pasta
+Goat Cheese Pesto Pasta

 Creamy Goat Cheese Pasta will be on your table in 20 minutes!
 Swirled with a dreamy, lemony-kale pesto.
 It’s basically heaven in a bowl.